Do you live in one of the best states in America?

 In addition to the great public schools in Maryland, residents are some of the most educated in the country.

 10. Rhode Island

 Rounding out the top ten for 2018 is Rhode Island.

 Rhode Island crime rate is surprisingly low – it’s relatively safe, and homes sell quickly.

 The knock on Rhode Island that prevents it from climbing on the list is a relatively high unemployment rate.
 If the Ocean State had some more jobs, it would be a contender for best in the country.

 There You Have It

 Like we said earlier, trying to determine the best states in America is usually a subjective matter.
-But if you’re analyzing states with the best economic situations, where there’s low crime and decent weather (for the most part), this is an accurate list.
+But if you’re analyzing states with the best economic situations, where there’s low crime and low poverty (for the most part), this is an accurate list.